 Note that we looked at the old post and decided it wasn’t good and complete enough, so we decided we would delete it and replace it with this one.

-Make sure to use the content of the result pages as an inspiration for your blog post.
-Are there any useful ideas (we are NOT encouraging to copy content, merely to see whether you perhaps missed some information or arguments for your own blog post)?
+Be sure to use the content of the result pages as an inspiration for your blog post.
+Are there any useful ideas?
+We are NOT encouraging you to copy content, merely to see whether you perhaps missed some information or arguments for your own blog post.
 But more importantly: how can you make sure your post will stand out?
-In what way could your post be better, funnier, more original than the post presently displayed in the result pages.
-Try to think of content that will make the audience click and share!
+In what way could your post be better, funnier, more original than the post presently displayed in the result pages?
+Try to come up with content that will make the audience click and share!

 Should every page have a focus keyword?

-We often get this question: should our about page or our contact page have a focus keyword?
-What should it be?
+People often ask us whether their about page or contact page should have a focus keyword, and, if so, what should it be?

 Conclusion: picking a focus keyword is not easy

 Choosing a perfect focus keyword is not an exact science.
-You should aim for a combination of words that are used by a search audience.
-Aim for a focus keyword that is relatively high on volume and aim for one that will fit your audience.
+You should aim for a combination of words that are actually used by a search audience.
+Aim for a focus keyword that is relatively high on volume and one that will suit your audience.

-We have quite a bit more content: you can read about keyword research, content writing and improving your site structure.
+We have lots more articles on this subject: you can read about keyword research, content writing and improving your site structure.
 We’ve also combined all of these different topics into an SEO copywriting course.
-If you want a specific post, your best next is Marieke’s post:
+If you want a specific post, your best choice is Marieke’s post: